xml:lang="en" lang="en" dir="ltr">

 representation?
 It is the possession of this same art of reading.

-Of the possession of any thoughts a certainty of appropriate aptitude no evidence no is
+Of the possession of any thoughts a certainty of appropriate aptitude no evidence no test is proposed

 by those according to whom superior opulence is conclusive